Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

-We can do this at each integrable region $U_i$, obtaining a finite collection $S=S_1\cup\cdots \cup S_\ell$ of transverse surfaces with boundary.
+We can do this for each $V_i$, obtaining a finite collection $S=S_1\cup\cdots \cup S_\ell$ of $\partial$-strong transverse surfaces with boundary.
 We claim that $S$ satisfies Proposition~\ref{prop:ingredients}.
 By construction, the surfaces have disjoint interiors and intersect all the orbits of $X$.
 Observe that in the closure of $M\setminus N_c$ the restriction of $S$ is a Birkhoff section, hence the orbits that are not asymptotically linking $S$ are contained in $N_c$ and by the choice of $P$ they satisfy (5) of Proposition~\ref{prop:ingredients}.
 The same argument implies that the complement of $S$ fibers over $\mathbb{R}$.